 Welcome to the Santa Clara County Housing Authority (SCCHA) online Newsroom where you can find information about our agency, press releases, special bulletins, newsletters, news articles and other announcements.

-Members of the media may call Orleashia Greenwood in the Executive department at (408) 993-2905.
+Members of the media may contact Fidel Contreras in the Communications department at (408) 993-2905.

 Rotary Plaza HACSC HDC, Inc. (Rotary Plaza) in cooperation with Santa Clara County Housing Authority (SCCHA) is inviting all interested parties to review the draft relocation planning document for its properties located at 3021 Huff Avenue in San Jose, California.